AwalaApp/network-website/tech-overview.md

 A delivery authorisation is a certificate whereby a private node authorises another node (private or Internet) to send messages to it.
 There are two types of authorisations:

 - **Parcel Delivery Authorisation** (PDA): It's granted by a private endpoint to another endpoint (private or Internet).
-Parcels signed with a PDA must also include the following intermediate certificates:
+A parcel signed with a PDA must also include the following intermediate certificates:
   1. The recipient of the parcel, which issued the PDA.
   2. The recipient's private gateway.
 - **Cargo Delivery Authorisation** (CDA): It's granted by a private gateway to its Internet gateway.
-Cargoes signed with a CDA must also include the certificate for the recipient of the cargo, which issued the CDA.
+A cargo signed with a CDA must also include the certificate for the recipient, which issued the CDA.

 With the appropriate certificate chain attached to each message, the gateways and couriers transporting the message can verify whether the sender is authorised to communicate with the recipient.